Design and First Tests of the Trapped Electrons Experiment T-REX: Comparison Between Experiments and Simulations

-Hereby, we present some preliminary results from FENNECS simulations in Fig.~\ref{fig:FENNECS_res}.
+Hereby, we present some preliminary comparison between experiments and simulation via FENNECS.
 The brevity of this section is due to the nature of the article being a description of T-REX and its first experimental results.
 Further quantitative comparison with FENNECS is planned for future publications.

-Fig.~\ref{fig:FENNECS_res1} displays the expected electron cloud density and geometry for T-REX in steady state.
-In Fig.~\ref{fig:FENNECS_res2}, the expected $I_{TREK}$ and maximum cloud electron density $n_{e,max}$ over time during the cloud formation time.
+Fig.~\ref{fig:FENNECS_res1} displays the expected electron cloud density and geometry of T-REX in steady state.
+In Fig.~\ref{fig:FENNECS_res2}, the simulated $I_{TREK}$ and maximum cloud electron density $n_{e,max}$ are plotted over time during the cloud formation time.
 Both figures are for T-REX operating on He at $V_{bias}=-\SI{8}{\kilo\volt}$ for $B=\SI{0.10}{\tesla}$.
-The time is represented normalized with respect to the collision characteristic timescale for the momentum exchange $\tau_d=\SI{1.5471e-6}{\second}$ in this case.
+The time is represented normalized with respect to the collision characteristic timescale for the momentum exchange $\tau_d=\SI{1.6e-6}{\second}$ in this case.
+The steady state is defined as the time at which the charge inside the electron cloud saturates and the cloud current oscillates slightly $<10\%$, corresponding to about $20\times \tau_d$~\cite{guilth}.

-FENNECS can predict the formation of the electron cloud in steady state under the condition at which T-REX is tested.
-Furthermore, the order of magnitude of $I_{TREK}$ predicted by FENNECS matches with the experimental test results with T-REX.